St1ngLeR/CDScriptManager/README.md

 ### Main
 ![image](https://github.com/St1ngLeR/CDScriptManager/assets/63962772/d80fa094-8417-4874-88ad-1a4675a70413)

-The CDSM is a small window that consists of various main elements:
+CDSM is a small window that consists of various main elements:
 1. "Game" tab.
 Contains options related to the game itself (check for 8-10 items)
 2. "Presets" tab.
 Contains options related to the script presets (check for 11-13 items)
 3. "About" tab.
 Contains miscellaneous ~~not really importent~~ stuff (check for 8-10 items)